Apostles & Elders

 • The word “evangelist(s)” occurs only 3 times in the New Testament.

 • The word “pastor(s)” which should actually be translated shepherd occurs precisely one (1) time in the entire New Testament!
 One time!
-(Ephesians 4:11) Yet man has built an entire governmental structure on a mistranslation of the greek word poimēn.
+(Ephesians 4:11).
+Yet man has built an entire governmental structure on a mistranslation of the Greek word poimēn.
 The word poimēn appears a total of 18 times in the New Testament, but only 3 times outside the Gospels, in Ephesians 4:11, Hebrews 13:20 and 1 Peter 2:25, and only once in relationship to the five main ministry calling of Ephesians 4:11.
 In Hebrews and 1 Peter poimēn refers to the Great Shepherd, Jesus.

-So let’s consider and analyze the above referenced facts.
-The Bible speaks of New Testament apostles, prophets, or teachers a combined total of at 230 times, while pastors and evangelists are mentioned a combined total of four times!
 Nowhere in the New Testament is a pastor or evangelist listed as an elder, though we do have Philip the evangelist listed as a deacon, but every place one of the five main ministry callings of Ephesians 4:11 is listed as an elder, it is either an apostle, prophet or teacher.
 This does not preclude a pastor or evangelist from being an elder, in fact, the requirements for being an elder listed in Titus and 1 Timothy do not mention a five main ministry calling as a requirement.
 When we look at the function of a New Testament pastor, we’ll find it better suited for being a deacon, rather than an elder.

 Pastors or Shepherds: